softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ## Turn off IntelliJ Ultimate AI

+> [!WARNING]
+> **Using AI generated code in this course is not permitted.** Failing to follow the instruction in this section will be considered **cheating**.

 If you are using IntelliJ Ultimate Edition, it comes with a local deep learning model, and possibly a cloud LLM that will help finish lines.
 (This feature does not come with the Community edition).
 While this is normally a helpful feature, we want you to understand the code you write.
-Using AI to write you code may flag our plagiarism detection system. **It will be considered cheating if you leave this feature on.** To turn off Full Line code completion, follow these steps:
+Using AI to write you code may flag our plagiarism detection system.
+To turn off Full Line code completion, follow these steps:

 1. Go to IntelliJ Settings by either pressing `ctrl`/`⌘` + `,` or by going to File > Settings.
 1. A new _Settings_ window should have opened.
 Select Editor > General > Inline Completion on the left-hand side.